piface/pifacecommon/README.md

 Install `pifacecommon` with the following commands:

-    Python 2:
-    $ sudo pip pifacecommon

     Python 3:
-    $ sudo pip3 pifacecommon
+    $ sudo pip3 install pifacecommon

-    Notice: Installation from Raspbian repository with apt is not longer the preferred way, take a look into [https://github.com/piface/pifacecommon/issues/27#issuecomment-451400154](issue 27)
+    Notice 1: Installation from Raspbian repository with apt is not longer the preferred way, take a look into [https://github.com/piface/pifacecommon/issues/27#issuecomment-451400154](issue 27)

+    Notice 2: Python 2 support is "end-of-life" since Jan 2020, refer to https://www.python.org/doc/sunset-python-2/

 You will also need to set up automatic loading of the SPI kernel module which